Mindbloom Health: A Whole-body Approach to Mental Wellness

 Current treatments are falling short

-Modern psychiatry often focuses narrowly on finding a clinical diagnosis and prescribing a drug to treat it.
+Psychiatry often focuses narrowly on finding a clinical diagnosis and prescribing a drug to treat it.
 While psychiatric meds work for some, they fail to address underlying causes—and can come with major drawbacks.

 Here’s what the data tells us about psychiatric medications: